twbraam/docker_workshop/2_dockerfile.md

 * **WORKDIR** -- set working directory
 * **VOLUME** -- create mount-point for a volume
 * **CMD** -- set executable for container

-You can check [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for more details.

 Let's create an image that will get the contents of the website with **curl** and store it to the text file.
 We need to pass website url via environment variable **SITE_URL**.
 Resulting file will be placed in a directory mounted as a volume.